RoelofSetsFire/data-processing-1/30 Homework/80 D3/10 Homework.md

 being done.
 For example, `d3.extent(data)` returns an array with the minimum and maximum element from its argument.
 Consider what each attr does.

-Submit your completed files in a folder titled `d3line` containing `d3line.html` and `d3line.css`.
+Submit your completed files in a folder titled `d3line` containing `d3line.html` , `d3line.js` and `d3line.css`.

-## Problem 3: D3 scatter plot

-For this problem you will create a scatter plot using D3.
-The data you use can be same data as you used for the line graph, or it can be some new data set.
-Look up an example of a scatter plot in the D3 examples, and use it as a guide to constructing a scatter plot.
-If your data points have a third value (beyond the X and Y values), you could encode that for instance as the size of your marks.
-While you can choose what marks to use for each of the data points it is suggested you use circles.

-## Problem 4: Interactive map with D3
+## Problem 3: Interactive map with D3

 In this problem you will be analyzing your geographical data with D3, the idea is to find a data set that has data for each country (or most countries) in the